 How to take effective board meeting minutes

-As your organization’s secretary, you need to follow a 4 step process to record board meeting minutes effectively.
-Use the below points as a checklist to help support you before, during and after the process:
+As your organization’s secretary, you must follow a 4 step process to record board meeting minutes effectively.
+Use the points below as a checklist to help support you before, during and after the process:

 Step 1.
 Prepare

-Before getting started in creating or adapting a board minute template, it’s always valuable to discuss the expected requirements your board president has about the format of the board meeting minutes.
-You can always review past board meeting minutes to use as a template, alongside having a copy of the meeting agenda that includes all names of attendees.
+You can always review past board meeting minutes to use as a template.
+Alongside having a copy of the meeting agenda that includes all names of attendees.

 Step 2.
 Record